-157 The IC of the control member of ensemble was produced by assimilating radar (reflectivity and 158 velocity) and conventional (surface observations and radiosondes) data using the ARPS 3DVar data 159 assimilation system (Xue et al. 2003) together with its cloud analysis package (Hu et al. 2006a; Hu et 160 al. 2006b), using the 0000 UTC 12-km North American Mesoscale Forecast System (NAM) model 161 analysis at the background.
-The 3 hourly NAM forecasts are used as the LBCs.
-The perturbed ICs and 162 LBCs for other ensemble members are generated by adding perturbations derived from the 2100 UTC 163 cycle forecasts of the operational short-range ensemble forecast (SREF) system of NCEP (Du et al. 164 2009) to the IC and LBC of the control member.
-All forecasts are initialized at 0000 UTC (1800 CST) on 165 weekdays with a forecast range to 60 h, on the 3-km grid spacing CONUS grid (see Fig. 1).
-Previous 166 studies on similarly configured forecasts produced by CAPS have reported that diurnal cycles of 167 precipitation over central U.S. regions can be reasonably reproduced by the forecasts (Berenguer et 168 al. 2012; Surcel et al. 2010; Surcel et al. 2015; Surcel et al. 2017).
-The radar data assimilation 169 significantly alleviates the precipitation spinup problem (Kain et al. 2010; Skinner et al. 2020).
-Twenty-170 four-hour forecasts from 14 days of the CAPS ensemble forecasts from May 2018 that have active 171 convection starting at the initial condition time (0000 UTC) are chosen to analyze IC error growth in 172 this study.
+The IC of the control member of ensemble was produced by assimilating radar (reflectivity and velocity) and conventional (surface observations and radiosondes) data using the ARPS 3DVar data assimilation system (Xue et al. 2003) together with its cloud analysis package (Hu et al. 2006a,b), using the 0000 UTC 12-km North American Mesoscale Forecast System (NAM) model analysis at the background.
+The 3-hourly NAM forecasts are used as the LBCs.
+The perturbed ICs and LBCs for other ensemble members are generated by adding perturbations derived from the 2100 UTC cycle forecasts of the operational short-range ensemble forecast (SREF) system of NCEP (Du et al. 2009) to the IC and LBC of the control member.
+All forecasts are initialized at 0000 UTC (1800 CST) on weekdays with a forecast range to 60 h, on the 3-km grid spacing CONUS grid (see Fig. 1).
+Previous studies on similarly configured forecasts produced by CAPS have reported that diurnal cycles of precipitation over central U.S. regions can be reasonably reproduced by the forecasts (Berenguer et al. 2012; Surcel et al. 2010, 2016, 2017).
+The radar data assimilation significantly alleviates the precipitation spinup problem (Kain et al. 2010).
+The 24-h forecasts from 13 days of the CAPS ensemble forecasts from May 2018 that have active convection starting at the initial condition time (0000 UTC) are chosen to analyze IC error growth in this study.

-173 b.
+b.
 Representation of forecast error